-Looking at the syllabus focus on themes for the regions - for example China - trade, protectionism and the demographic divide.
-For Korea - globalization in the South and the 'hermit kingdom' of the North.
-France and Germany could be a theme to discuss issues of immigration from North Africa and Turkey respectively.
+Looking at the syllabus focus on themes for the regions - for example China and Japan - trade and the demographic divide.
+For Korea globalization in the South and isolation in the North.
+European immigration themes include migration from North Africa to France and Turkey and Syria to Germany.

-Specific areas of investigation include: the impact of economic growth and population change, resource use and allocation, migration/immigration, rapid urbanization, the challenges of globalization and whether meeting the needs of nearly eight billion people is possible.
+Specific areas of investigation include: the impact of economic growth and population change, resource use and allocation, migration/immigration, rapid urbanization, the challenges of globalization and whether meeting the needs of nearly eight billion people on our planet is possible.
 I think it is.